jamesgreen26/DataplanetsForMinecraft/README.md

 - Space Stations
     - In this version, space stations will likely be supplied external
     - There is a basic implementation of modular space stations in this project
+- Radio System
+  - Now handled in a separate mod see [This github repo](https://github.com/JSJBDEV/Radios)

 This project is made with help and inspiration from team GTIC (more about them to come)